The energy distance for ensemble and scenario reduction: Why the energy distance for reduction problems?

 Now, the interesting part is that the representation \eqref{eq_cramer_repr} allows for a natural generalization of the Cram\'er distance to $\R^k$, called energy distance, see \cite{szekely2013energy}.
 The \emph{energy distance} is defined as

 where $p\in (0,2)$ and again $\bsX'$ and $\bsY'$ are an iid copy of $\bsX$ and $\bsY$.
 Obviously, for $k=1$ and $p=1$ \eqref{eq_energy_dist} corresponds to the Cram\'er distance.
-Similarly, the case $p=1$ is regarded as the standard energy distance for $k>1$.
-Moreover, the energy distance is a special case of the maximum mean discrepancy, see e.g. \cite{borgwardt2006integrating}.
+The case $p=1$ is regarded as the standard energy distance for $k>1$.
+Moreover, the energy distance is a special case of the maximum mean discrepancy (MMD), see e.g. \cite{borgwardt2006integrating}.

-As pointed out in \cite{szekely2013energy, szekely2017energy}, the energy distance satisfies all axioms of a metric, especially the energy distance is zero ($d_{\text{E},p}(\bsX,\bsY) = 0$) if and only if $\bsX$ and $\bsY$ share the same distribution (almost surely).
+As pointed out in \cite{szekely2013energy, szekely2017energy}, the energy distance satisfies all axioms of a metric, especially that the energy distance is zero ($d_{\text{E},p}(\bsX,\bsY) = 0$) if and only if $\bsX$ and $\bsY$ share the same distribution (almost surely).
 Moreover, it has useful transformation properties.
 So $d_{\text{E},p}$ is scale equivariant, i.e. for all constants $a\in \R$ there is a non-zero real-valued function $g$ such that it holds $d_{\text{E},p}(a\bsX, a\bsY) = g(a) d_{\text{E},p}(\bsX, \bsY)$.
-The energy distance satisfies the condition by choosing $g(z)=z^p$ which makes the choise $p=1$ to a natural candidate for applications.
+The energy distance satisfies the condition by choosing $g(z)=z^p$, which makes the choise $p=1$ to a natural candidate for applications.
 Furthermore, the energy distance exhibits rotational invariance, i.e. for every orthonormal matrix $\bsA$ it holds $d_{\text{E},p}(\bsA\bsX, \bsA\bsY) = d_{\text{E},p}(\bsX, \bsY)$.
 It is interesting to note, that the multivariate version of \eqref{eq_cramer_def} results in a measure that is not rotational invariant.
 This is a hint that \eqref{eq_cramer_repr} is more suitable for a $k$-dimensional generalizations than \eqref{eq_cramer_def} which focuses on the distances between the cumulative distribution functions.
 It also indicates that in higher dimensions the properties of the Wasserstein distance might deviate substantially from the energy distance.
+Moreover, we want to remark that also the Wasserstein distance is scale and rotational invariant.
+It holds $d_{\text{W},p}(a\bsX, a\bsY) = |a| d_{\text{W},p}(\bsX, \bsY)$ and $d_{\text{W},p}(\bsA\bsX, \bsA\bsY) = d_{\text{W},p}(\bsX, \bsY)$ for all $p$, see \cite{muskulus2011wasserstein}.